 She also reveals how she has somehow stayed so young, after so many taxing fucking years in the park (but adds that she doesn’t really give a fuck about looking young).

 With Trailer Park Boys Season 12 filming wrapping up, the camera dicks are getting ready to leave Sunnyvale.
-We can confirm that Ricky is thrilled that they are leaving because he is fucking fed up with them, but we can bet that he will miss the help of Transportation Coordinator Shawn Murphy.
+We can confirm that Ricky is thrilled they are leaving because he is fucking fed up with them!
+But we bet he will miss the help of Transportation Coordinator Shawn Murphy.
 Without constant work on the Shitmobile, it’s FUCKED.

 Transportation Co-ordinator Shawn Murphy tests out a Sunnyvale Police Cruiser.